Find the Best Way to Transfer Money to New Zealand

 Keeping your money safe

-- Is regulated in Australia and New Zealand
+- Is regulated in Australia (AUSTRAC in Australia) and New Zealand

 Frequently Asked Questions about Sending Money to New Zealand from Australia

 How can I pay for my money transfer to New Zealand?

 Depending on your provider, there are several different ways to pay for your currency exchange.
 Many providers accept direct bank transfers, wire transfers, or debit cards or credit card payments.
 They may charge a small additional fee, depending on how you decide to pay.

 How long does it take to send money to New Zealand?